-Macalister looked around him.
-“Not a thing,” he said.
+“Not a thing,” Macalister said, looking around him.
 “But Fergus did.
 He’s not one to sound off without cause.”

 The whole expanse of the eastern sky grew brighter.
 The dark hulk of the barn began to take on shape and color.
 The surrounding trees loomed against the skyline, each branch a vivid green with spring budding.

 “The raiders came back,” Kyle said.

 “The bodies are gone.”
 Kyle gnashed his teeth at his own lack of foresight, knowing he should have taken steps to prevent the loss of his only real evidence.

 Kyle glanced over at the roofless cottage.
 “Do you need me to stay to help clean up?”

 “That won’t be necessary,” Macalister said, following his gaze.
 “I’ll give the old man a hand.”

 “I’ll be on my way, then,” Kyle said.

 He returned to the barn to gather his belongings and saddle up.
 Ogilvy was still snoring in the hayloft when, a few minutes later, he mounted the gelding and rode outside.